 - 1. The air handler blower motor fails and the heater elements cycle on the safety shutoff devices while the temperature inside the home continues to drop.
 Water pipes will freeze and could burst once their temperature falls below 32°F resulting in significant damage to the structure. - 2.
 The air handler blower motor or outdoor unit fails in the summer resulting in the temperature inside the home to rise above the setpoint.
-If the temperature of the home rises above the rated temperature of the air handler, failure can occur. - 3.
-If the homeowner to be away from home for a long period of time, they should have someone check on the home every day, especially when the outside temperatures will be below 35°F or above 75°F to ensure the air handler is operating properly This will help prevent the water pipes from freezing and the air handler from failing.
+If the temperature of the home rises above the rated temperature of appliances, appliance failure can occur.

+3. If the homeowner to be away from home for a long period of time, they should have someone check on the home every day, especially when the outside temperatures will be below 35°F or above 75°F to ensure the air handler is operating properly.
+This will help prevent water pipes from freezing or appliances from failing.